chelceacalin/RentNow/README.md

 ## Features

-- **Book Management**: Add, edit, and manage the availability of books.
+- **Book Management**
+  Manage book details and availability.
+Admins can add, edit, and organize books, setting availability and updating information as needed.
+- **Category Management**
-- **Category Management**: Group books into categories to easily browse and read books based on specific categories.
+  Organize books into categories, enabling users to easily browse and read based on specific categories.
-- **Book Rental**: Rent and return books, and view your rented book list.
+- **Book Rental**
+  Admins create books they are responsible for.
+Users can request to rent books, while admins have the authority to approve or reject these requests, with the option to specify a rejection reason.
+- **Reading Recommendations**
-- **Reading Recommendations**: Receive book recommendations based on the categories you've read.
+  Receive personalized book recommendations based on the categories you've read.
-- **Book Reviews and Comments**: Review books, add comments, and reply to other users' comments.
+- **Book Reviews and Comments**
+  After returning a book, users can leave reviews, add comments, and reply to other users' recursively.
-- **Filtering, Pagination, and Sorting**: Uses *Specification API* to enable server-side filtering, sorting, and pagination.
+- **Filtering, Pagination, and Sorting**
-- **User Roles and Permissions**: Admins can create categories, manage users and their activity, and control other users' permissions.
-Regular users have limited access.
-- **Notifications**: Users receive reminders one day before a book needs to be returned and daily after the return date is exceeded.
-Both the renter and the owner of the book are notified when a book is rented.
+  Supports server-side filtering, pagination, and sorting via the *Specification API*, optimizing data retrieval and browsing performance.
+- **User Roles and Permissions**
+  Role-based access control allows admins to manage users, categories, and permissions.
+Admins can create categories, add books, deactivate user accounts, and approve or reject book rental requests.
+- **Notifications**
+  Users receive notifications for:
+   - Book return reminders one day before the due date.
+   - Daily overdue reminders after the return date has passed.
+   - Notifications to both the renter and owner upon rental confirmation.
+   - Email notifications with rejection reasons if a rental request is denied.
+- **Monitoring**
-- **Monitoring**: The app integrates with Grafana for monitoring, using pre-configured dashboards for visualization, and Loki for log collection.
+  Integration with Grafana for monitoring using pre-configured dashboards.
+Log collection is managed via Loki and Prometheus, providing efficient visualization and tracking.
+- **Reporting**
-- **Reporting**: Ability to download PDF reports regarding you books.
-Also admins can see user's reports to be able to tax them if they miss the due date
+  Generate PDF reports on rented books.
+Admins can access users' reports to apply penalties if they miss the return due date.
-- **ChatBot**: Ability to interact with a Chat Widget that allows you to learn more information about the application.
-It comes with predefined answers, but the questions don't need to be accurate, and also admins can teach it on the fly!
+- **ChatBot**
+  A Chat Widget using the RAG Architecture.
+The chatbot includes predefined answers and allows admins to add custom responses dynamically.
+- **Link Utils**
-- **Link Utils**: Admins can create and edit utility links to redirect to internal pages or to external ones that will open a new page
+  Admins can create and edit utility links to redirect users to internal pages or external sites, which will open in a new window.
 ## Technologies

 - **Backend**: Spring Boot 3, Java 21